Tunable Enhancement of Magnetization Dynamics by Crystal Cut at Interface Exchange Coupled $\alpha$-Fe$_2$O$_3$/NiFe Heterostructures: Abstract

 \section{Abstract}

-We investigate spin dynamics in $\alpha$-Fe\textsubscript{2}O\textsubscript{3}/Ni\textsubscript{80}Fe\textsubscript{20} (Py) heterostructures, uncovering a robust mechanism for in-situ modulation of ferromagnetic resonance (FMR) through precise control of temperature, applied magnetic field and crystal orientation.
-Employing cryogenic ferromagnetic resonance spectroscopy, we demonstrate that the interfacial coupling between the Néel vector of $\alpha$-Fe\textsubscript{2}O\textsubscript{3} and the magnetization of the Py layer is highly tunable across the Morin transition temperature $(T_M)$.
-Our experiments reveal distinct resonance behavior for different crystal orientations, highlighting the pivotal role of exchange coupling strength in dictating FMR frequencies.
-Theoretical modeling corroborates the experimental findings, elucidating the dependence of coupling on the relative alignment of the Néel vector and ferromagnetic magnetization.
-Notably, we achieve significant modulation of FMR frequencies by manipulating the Néel vector configuration, facilitated by temperature variations, applied magnetic fields and crystal orientation adjustments.
-These advancements demonstrate the potential for dynamic control of spin interactions in AFM/FM heterostructures, paving the way for the development of advanced spintronic devices with tunable magnetic properties.
-Our work provides critical insights into the fundamental interactions governing hybrid spin systems and opens new avenues for the design of versatile, temperature-responsive magnetoelectronic applications.
+We investigate spin dynamics in $\alpha$-Fe$_{2}$O$_{3}$/Ni$_{80}$Fe$_{20}$ (Py) heterostructures, uncovering a robust mechanism for designing the ferromagnetic resonance (FMR) frequency through control of crystal orientation, temperature, and applied magnetic field.
+Employing cryogenic ferromagnetic resonance spectroscopy, we demonstrate that the relative orientation of the N\'eel vector of $\alpha$-Fe$_{2}$O$_{3}$ and the magnetization of the Py layer is highly tunable across the Morin transition temperature ($T_M$).
+Central to our findings is the pivotal role of crystal orientation in governing the spin dynamics, with the reorientation of the Néel vector serving as a complementary mechanism that further modulates the system's behavior.
+Our experiments and corroborating theoretical model reveal distinct resonance behavior for different crystal orientations, highlighting the pivotal role of the mutual N\'eel-vector and magnetization geometry in dictating FMR frequencies.
+In this way, we can tune the FMR frequencies up to a tenfold increase by manipulating the mutual N\'eel-vector / magnetization configuration.
+Our study comprises all common $\alpha$-Fe$_{2}$O$_{3}$ crystal orientations and develops a unified theoretical description of the ensuing spin dynamics.

 Magnetic heterostructures that combine antiferromagnetic (AFM) and ferromagnetic (FM) constituents are widely employed in commercial spintronic devices for sensing and data processing.
 Continuous research efforts focusing on the physical phenomena underlying the properties of these heterostructures have lead to significant improvements of these devices as well as emerging application scenarios~\cite{li2007exchange, chappert2007emergence, dieny1991giant, nogues1999exchange, skumryev2003beating, nguyen2018magnetoresistive, huang2022spin, lau2016spin, vzelezny2018spin, takano1997interfacial}.